ThomasZumsteg/gocrawl/INFO.md

 _decision_
 Connnect should be a seperate procedure to allow for multiple connection attempts and to allow the calling program to handle cases where the connection fails

+**Get output from timed out command**
+There needs to be a way to get the output from the `Send` command when the call has timed out.